SysKitTeam/docs-point/get-to-know-syskit-point/generate-reports/analytics-reports.md

 ## Network Interaction Details Report

-Network Interaction Details reports provides insight into details about members' interactions via meetings or conversations.
+Network Interaction Details report provides insight into details about members' interactions via meetings or conversations.

 To see this report, the Adoption and Analytics module needs to be installed in SysKit Point.